Kenya: Bridge International Academies-04/Kenya

 Project Overview

-In 2013 and 2016, IFC invested a total of US$13.5 million of equity in Bridge International Academies (the “Company”), Africa’s largest chain of low-cost schools.
-According to IFC, at the time of its investment, the Company operated 211 schools serving over 57,000 students in Kenya and aims to provide quality education to children from families earning less than $2 per person per day.
+In 2013 and 2016, IFC invested a total of US$13.5m equity in NewGlobe Schools, Inc., which owned Bridge International Academies ("Bridge"), Africa’s largest chain of low-cost schools.
+According to IFC, at the time of its investment, Bridge operated 211 schools serving over 57,000 students in Kenya and aimed to provide quality education to children from families earning less than $2 per person per day.
 The investment was intended to support an increase in the number of schools in Kenya and expansion to 3 new countries.
-IFC completed a divestment of Bridge International Academies effective March 3, 2022.

 Complaint